akshayKhot/Sandbox/README.md

 ## What's Aurelia?

-[Aurelia](https://aurelia.io/) is an open-source, JavaScript, front-end platform, designed to enable you to easily build even the most demanding web, mobile, or desktop applications.
-Aurelia stands out for its commitment to open web standards and its no-nonsense, get-out-of-your-way conventions that enable vanilla JavaScript development.
-Of course, Aurelia is also packed full of features, performs at the highest standards, extensible to its core, and supports a fully-testable component-oriented design.
+[Aurelia](https://aurelia.io/) is an open-source, opinionated, JavaScript framework.
+It is designed to enable you to easily build powerful web, mobile, or desktop applications.
+Aurelia uses open web standards.
+Its no-nonsense, get-out-of-your-way conventions allow you to quickly build powerful applications.
 [Read](https://docs.aurelia.io/) the documentation to learn more about Aurelia.

 ## What's ASP.NET?